 With most devices going wireless and getting smaller in size on the regular, there is something special to be said about listening to a vinyl record.

-For the record (pun intended), we at Klipsch enjoy the best of both worlds.
+For the record (pun intended), we at Klipsch enjoy the best of both worlds—tradition and technology.

 Anyway, with the right equipment and a little patience, these pressed pieces of circular plastic can be a rewarding way to unwind and enjoy the music.
-Whether you’re an old hand at the record game, or looking to get set up for the first time, we’ve got the low-down on what this vinyl comeback is all about and how to get the most out of the experience with the right gear: A turntable and a set of speakers.
+Whether you’re an old hand at the record game, or looking to get set up for the first time, we’ve got the low-down on what this vinyl comeback is all about: A turntable setup and a quality speaker system.

 Revisiting Our Youth

-Today’s Gen Xers, many of whom were born as vinyl was transitioning to cassette, are looking back in fondness at this era, while Millennials see it as a way to escape the all-digital world.
+Today’s Gen Xers, many of whom were born as vinyl was transitioning to cassette, look back with fondness at this era, while Millennials see it as a way to escape the all-digital world.

 Turntables - An Evolution